Growing Squash In Containers:

 Mulching for Squash Plants

-- If you are growing the squash plant from seeds, once the plants grow to a height of 2 inches, place thin layer mulch around the plants, mulch maintains the moisture levels of the plants and control weeds.
+- If you are growing the squash plant from seeds, once the plants grow to a height of 2 inches, place a thin layer of mulch around the plants, mulch maintains the moisture levels of the plants and control weeds.

 Sunlight for Growing Squash In Containers